elenafillo/extract_iris_met/README.md

 joins them into your domain, and appends the result to a yearly store, with support for multiple data types (global UM, limited-area, convective-scale), three grid modes, and CF/provenance metadata.
-It can also extract static ancillary field (currently just NZCSM topography) and regrid to the same target grid as the met data.
+It can also extract static ancillary fields (currently limited to NZCSM topography) and regrid to the same target grid as the met data.

 ```bash